-(AP) Barnes & Noble's first-quarter net loss more than doubled and the struggling bookseller's former chairman said he's calling off his offer to buy the booksellers' retail business.
+(AP) Barnes & Noble's first-quarter net loss more than doubled and the company's chairman is calling off his offer to buy the booksellers' retail business.

-The loss was larger than expected and the company's stock fell nearly 12 percent in morning trading.
+The loss was larger expected.
+The book seller's stock fell 11 percent in premarket trading.

-The company's net loss for the three months ended July 27 totaled $87 million, or $1.56 per share.
+Net loss for the three months ended July 27 totaled $87 million or $1.56 per share.
 That compares with a loss of $39.8 million, or 76 cents per share, last year.

-Excluding a non-cash valuation allowance against some deferred tax assets, the loss totaled 86 cents per share.
-Analysts expected 81 cents per share, according to FactSet.
+Excluding one-time items, the loss totaled 86 cents per share.
+Analysts expected 81 cents.

 Revenue fell nearly 9 percent to $1.33 billion.
 Analysts expected $1.32 billion.